Employment and Business Immigration Visas and Green Cards

 To obtain an Employment and Business Immigration Visa or Green Card, an applicant must meet the qualifications of the United States.
 To apply for a Green Card, applicants must have an approved individual labor certification from the Department of Labor (DOL).
 Applicants may also qualify for a National Interest Waiver.
 Such waivers are granted to certain exceptional individuals.

 The O visa is for exceptional workers, especially those with outstanding achievements or skills.
 This type of visa is also available to family members of these people.
 O visas can be extended for as long as they’re needed for the specific event they’re involved in.
-Moreover, these visas allow applicants to enter and leave the U.S. as often as they’d like, and they can bring their spouse and unmarried children with them.
+Moreover, these visas allow applicants to enter and leave the U.S. as often as they’d like, and they can bring their spouses and unmarried children with them.
 However, they cannot take up employment in the U.S.

 For those interested in immigrating to the United States for business or employment, there are two main types of O visas.
 The first category is the O-1 visa, which allows foreign nationals with extraordinary skills to enter the country to pursue a business or employment.
-The second category, the O-3 visa, is for those who have exceptional ability but do not wish to accept employment.
+The second category, the O-3 visa, is for those who have exceptional abilities but do not wish to accept employment.

 The United States grants a total of one million green cards each year.
 While this figure varies slightly from year to year, roughly half of them go to immigrants who are already in the country.
 The remaining portion goes to applicants from outside the U.S. Most of these applicants are required to be sponsored by an employer or relative who lives in the U.S.